 Our adoption fees are as follows: • Puppies (up to 6 months)…$700 + PST • Adult Dog (1-10 years)…$500 + PST • Kittens (up to 12 months)…$400 + PST • Adult Cat (1 -7 years)…$300 + PST • Small animal prices vary *PST is British Columbia’s Provincial Sales Tax.
 Victoria Humane Society is required to charge it on all adoption fees.
 The PST is currently at a rate of 7%.

 The Victoria Humane Society is located at #5 - 4217 Glanford Avenue.
-While we hope to have a proper shelter in the future, the Glanford location is a place that we can use to assess animals, conduct meet and greets and keep some cats.
+While we hope to have a proper shelter in the future, the Glanford location is where we assess animals, conduct meet and greets, and keep some cats.
 At this time, rescued animals are being placed in our large network of approved foster homes until they are adopted.

 Under no circumstance does the Victoria Humane Society ever give or sell an animal for research.